 Have a Question?
 Contact us Today!

-The new GDPR regulations come into force on 25 May 2018.
-With all the false news, misleading blogs and opinions, it’s almost impossible to find out the facts and become prepared and fully compliant!
+The new GDPR regulations came into force on 25 May 2018.
+With all the false news, misleading blogs and opinions, it’s almost impossible to find out the facts and know if you are fully compliant!

 First thing’s first, what is GDPR?

 GDPR stands for General Data Protection Regulation.
 Set to be introduced on 25 May 2018, GDPR legislation defines how European personal data must be handled by anyone that stores or processes such details.

 It’s not only businesses that are based in the EU that will be affected by the introduction of GDPR – the legislation applies to all companies that handle the data of individuals residing in the EU, regardless of the company’s location.
 And it’s not just the originating organisation that stores their data that must be compliant – anyone down the data processing chain must also be compliant.